UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

     - Understand the definition and structure of a class as a collection of objects with common traits and behaviors.
     - Recognize the importance of relationships between classes, including association, composition, in class diagrams.

+???- question "For teachers"

+    Prior:

+    - What is a Object orientation?
+    - What is a semantic gap?
+    - What do we mean when we say a programming language is object oriented?

 "People regard their environment in terms of objects" `[Jacobson 1992]`